-- Earn a GPA of 3.0 overall and C or better in professional courses; 3.0 GPA in content area for licensure. - Demonstrate satisfactory completion of all knowledge, performance, and disposition assessment criteria and any other assessment required by the State of Indiana for licensure. - Demonstrate successful completion of the Indiana CORE Content Area Assessments tests, including the pedagogy test, by the third Friday of November for spring student teaching and the third Friday of June for fall student teaching.
+- Earn a GPA of 3.0 overall and C or better in professional courses; 3.0 GPA in content area for licensure. - Demonstrate satisfactory completion of all knowledge, performance, and disposition assessment criteria and any other assessment required by the State of Indiana for licensure. - Demonstrate successful completion of Indiana content and pedagogy licensure tests by the third Friday of November for spring student teaching and the third Friday of June for fall student teaching.
 Complete a cleared criminal history check.
-Submit proof of completion of suicide prevention training program approved by the Indiana Department of Education.
+Submit proof of completion of a suicide prevention training program approved by the Indiana Department of Education.
 Submit a CPR certificate that meets the requirements of the Indiana Department of Education.